 3. Sell half your position if your stocks double.
 If you have been fortunate enough to ride the latest rally, then don’t get overly greedy.
 Consider selling a portion so that you can recoup some of your initial investment and keep the cash on the sidelines to take advantage of the above point.
 I use a rule of thumb where if the stock has doubled, I generally sell half so that I recoup my initial investment.
 This way I keep the upside benefit if the stock continues to rise, yet limit my downside because I am invested with capital gains rather than my own hard earned savings.

 4. Diversify.
 If you want to reap some of the benefits of a rising stock market, yet want to sleep soundly at night then diversification is your best bet.
 And the best hedge for equities right now are bonds.
 Bonds offer both stability and diversification because when stocks go down, bonds do well.
 Further they don’t tend to perform as bad when stocks are rising since their yields improve.
 In particular, consider high-quality corporate bonds (via an ETF is probably easiest) which provide considerably higher interest than Treasury bonds for marginally more risk.
-You can check out Morningstar for free reviews and performance history of leading bond ETFs.

 5. Avoid the so called “market experts.”
 A final piece of advice for when you are uncertain where markets are going to go is to moderate how much you listen to the various talking heads on TV.
 It is amusing that celebrity stock experts on channels like CNBC can look at the same set of facts and draw varying and often opposing conclusions, that also seem to change in the span of a few days.
 Instead stay focused on your longer term investment plan and goals.
 Do your own research before buying or selling, because free tips and advice are often worth as much as you pay for them.